codingadventurestoday/Fitness_Goal_Tools/README.md

 ## ABOUT THIS PROJECT

 This project helps individuals understand what steps they will need to take in order to reach their fitness goals.  <br>
+Currently the application offers:  <br>
+- A calculator which determine your daily caloric needs for your goal  <br>
+- A calculator which provides you a break down of Macro Nutrients based off of your preference  <br>

 ## BUILT WITH